lino-framework/book/docs/specs/noi/tickets.rst

  20      opened      Open       ☉        Yes
  22      started     Started    ⚒        Yes
  30      sleeping    Sleeping   ☾        No
- 40      ready       Ready      ☐        Yes
+ 40      ready       Ready      ☐        No
  50      closed      Closed     ☑        No
  60      cancelled   Refused    ☒        No
 ======= =========== ========== ======== ========